vetskiver/cap/README.md

-# Screenshot Screenshotter
+# Cab

 ## Description

-Screenshot Screenshotter is a web application that allows users to capture high-quality screenshots of websites using the ApiFlash API.
+Cab is a web application that allows users to capture high-quality screenshots of websites using the ApiFlash API.
 This app enables users to enter a URL and specify various parameters to customize the screenshots.
 The main features include making API calls to capture screenshots, displaying the current screenshot, and maintaining a gallery of all screenshots taken.

 ## Features